Adithya1894/BookStore/ReadMe.md

 # BookStore Application

-* A simple yet efficient application, to demonstrate the java EE technologies and angular.js
+* A simple application, to demonstrate the java EE technologies and angular.js

 # Requirements to run this application